 We are going through a nasty break up and he is interfering in me moving on in my life by making me lose both jobs to where now I cant support my children.
 He took my car which both our names are on which he knows is my only way to work.
 He is verbally abusive threatens me with the law if nothing...
 Read more »

 Just based on your question along, it doesn't appear that you were performing any work for the school during your leave warranting compensation.
-If you have an employment contract, look to that document to see if it lays out any reason that an employee would be paid while on leave, perhaps look to...Read more »
+If you have an employment contract, look to that document to see if it lays out any reason that an employee would be paid while on leave, perhaps...Read more »

 The house does not have a mortgage.
 What are my options?
 I pay the property taxes and repairs.
 My grandfather originally bought the house for myself with a mortgage but when he passes the mortgage was dissolved.
 I don't want to loe my home as I have put work into the home.